 In addition to his journalistic endeavors, Kohn also served on the programming committee for Rooftop Films for two years and organized The Heeb Film Festival in 2008 while serving as a contributing editor for that magazine.
 The same year, he participated in the Museum of the Moving Image's Moving Image Institute in Film Criticism and Feature Writing.

-While receiving his bachelors degree in cinema studies at NYU, Kohn worked as a research assistant for The Village Voice film critic J. Hoberman and interned at Entertainment Weekly.
+While receiving his bachelors degree in cinema studies at NYU's Tisch School of the Arts, Kohn worked as a research assistant for both The Village Voice film critic J. Hoberman and author Michael Gross in addition to completing an internship at Entertainment Weekly.
 After college, he spent several years covering film festivals such as Sundance, SXSW and Toronto for numerous outlets, and began writing for Indiewire at the Cannes Film Festival in 2007.
 A year later, he helped launch the short-lived Stream Magazine, an online publication dedicated to covering filmmakers in the digital age.

 In 2009, Kohn was named Indiewire's chief film critic.
-In that capacity, he reviews hundreds of films each year as well as providing other editorial content for the site.
-Along with reviewing new releases, he has covered film festivals around the globe, conducted countless interviews, reported on trends in the global film community and moderated numerous panels as well as hosting other events.
-He also maintains the Indiewire blog Screen Rush.
+In that capacity, he reviews hundreds of films each year while also providing other editorial content for the site.
+He also manages Indiewire's Criticwire Network and its accompanying blog.
+Along with reviewing new releases, he continues to travel to film festivals around the globe, report on the industry, moderate various events, and run annual workshops for aspiring film critics in Locarno and New York.
 In 2010, he completed his masters degree in cinema studies at NYU.

-Born in Texas and raised in Seattle, he currently lives in Brooklyn with his girlfriend, two cats and a projector.
+Born in Texas and raised in Seattle, he currently lives in Brooklyn with his girlfriend, two cats and a flat screen TV.
 He can be reached at firstname.lastname@example.org and followed on Twitter.

 Nigel M. Smith is Indiewire's Managing Editor.
 He is responsible for overseeing the editing and social media for all Indiewire posts and for coordinating coverage with the bloggers on the Indiewire Network.
 He writes and edits daily for the site and heads the 'Interview' section of Indiewire.
 Nigel also serves as the primary liaison with SnagFilms.com, the website of Indiewire's parent company.